anerv/cycling_data_quality/workflow.md

 - Feature matching?
 - More advanced snapping - check if they share an edge or whether their one of their edges share a node with the other node.
 Alternatively also check for edges within buffer distance, and whether there is a path to them within XX distance
 - Functions for node over/undershoots
+- For merge - check if col already exist - if it does - drop